datacamp/tutorial/cran-comments.md

 ## Test environments

-* local OS X install, R 3.2.2
+* local OS X install, R 3.2.4
-* ubuntu 12.04 (on travis-ci), R 3.2.2
+* ubuntu 12.04 (on travis-ci), R 3.2.4
 * win-builder (devel and release)

+## R CMD check results

+There were no ERRORs nor WARNINGs.
+There were 3 NOTEs:

+* The package is MIT licensed and has a license template.
+* File README.md cannot be checked without 'pandoc' being installed: pandoc is a dependency of this package
+* Unexported objects imported by ':::' calls: I depend on some unexported 'knitr' and 'rmarkdown' functions.
+Copying these functions and all the internal functions they depend on to the tutorial package itself would be huge code duplication.

 ## Reverse dependencies

-There are no packages depending on 'tutorial' yet
+There are no packages depending on 'tutorial' yet.

-## Changes in this submission

-* Added explicit dependency on 'pandoc' inside DESCRIPTION file (brought to my attention by Brian Ripley)